LouisRiverstone/sony-vpc-eg13eb-hackintosh/README.md

 ## Requiriments

- - High Sierra Installation (You can download on others sites, and Forums)
+ - High Sierra Installation, Or Mojave (You can download on others sites, and Forums)
  - This Files
  - Patience :)
  - Minimum of Hackintosh Knowledge